 - 3.1 The Integration Joint Board is asked to: - 1.
 Consider the contents of the Annual Report to the IJB and Controller of Audit for the Financial Year ending 31 March 2022. - 2.
-Recommend the IJB authorise the Chair, Chief Officer and Chief Financial Officer to accept and sign the final 2021/22 Accounts on behalf of the IJB. - 3.
-Consider the Letter of Representation contained within Appendix 2 and recommends the signing of this by the Chief Financial Officer.
+Authorise the Chair, Chief Officer and Chief Financial Officer to accept and sign the final 2021/22 Accounts on behalf of the IJB. - 3.
+Consider the Letter of Representation contained within Appendix 2 and approve the signing of this by the Chief Financial Officer.

+Kate Rocks Craig Given

-Kate Rocks Chief Officer Craig Given Chief Finance Officer
+Chief Officer Chief Finance Officer